adriancaprini/BluetoothProjectProposal-/index.md

 Started to do some research on the parts that I would need for this project and ordered them once I knew.
 I created my Budget.
-In the Budget I outlined what components I need for my project, as well as the cost of each part. picked up my PCB board from the prototype lab.
+In the Budget I outlined what components I need for my project, as well as the cost of each part.
+I went to go pick up my PCB board from the prototype lab.

 ### September 25, 2017